 Unscrewing the filter to let air return inside after each drink helps prolong the life of the bottle.
 This also insures consistent outflow pressure with each drink.
 Doing this may seem like a pain to some, but quickly becomes second nature with repetitiveness.

-The 1L bottle size also fits perfect in the side pocket of my Gossamer Gear 2012 Gorilla.
+The 1L bottle size also fits perfect in the side pocket of my backpack.
 Keep the filter attached to the bottle, using the shock cord lacing to keep it secure on the pack.

 Take a huge drink of clean water, fill your mouth as full as possible to your comfort zone.
 After unscrewing the white drinking cap, blow as much of that water through the filter as possible.
 Repeat as needed.